You have no items in your shopping cart.

 Aside from neutralizing free radicals, there are other ways that Vitamin C is important for sustaining the success of the immune system.
 It helps in the production of interferon, helps leukocytes work more efficiently, and helps to maintain the integrity of the body’s various mucous membranes to ward off infection.

 There are four enzymes that are necessary for humans to successfully produce Ascorbic Acid on their own, and unfortunately humans only possess three of the four.
 Therefore, it is necessary to always consume foods rich in Vitamin C in order to satisfy the body’s needs, since it is an essential acid.

 Serving Size & Timing

-The suggested use of calcium ascorbate is a 300mg serving to a 1000mg serving to be taken up to 3 times per day depending on intended effect.
-The FDA daily value for vitamin C is about 60mg meaning that a 1000mg serving would provide about 1370% of the recommended daily value.
+The suggested use of Calcium Ascorbate is a 300mg serving to a 1000mg serving, to be taken up to three times per day depending on intended effect.
+The FDA daily value for Vitamin C is about 60mg meaning that a 1000mg serving would provide about 1370% of the recommended daily value.

 Supplement FactsServing size: 1000 milligrams

 |Vitamin C (from Calcium Ascorbate) 822mg||1370%|